 Comparisons of continuous outcomes (including the primary outcome) between the treatment and control arms will be performed using ANCOVA adjusted for each patient’s value at baseline.
 Multiple imputation techniques with such a small study will be of limited value.
 Therefore, we will analyse all available data without data replacement as these are missing at random rather than related to the trial intervention.
 Descriptive statistics and graphic approaches will be employed, for the exploratory analysis.
 Data will be presented as means and standard deviations (SD).
 Further correlations will be explored.

-Results
+Recruitment and baseline results

 Between October 2016 and April 2018, 55 individuals were identified as potential patients at the 3 centres using lists of patients awaiting IV iron therapy as well as using an electronic database of patients with CKD and long-term iron deficiency.
 51 patients completed all visits but not necessarily all study tests, two patients missed the final follow-up visit, one patient withdrew before the baseline visit with no reason given (and was therefore not included in the analysis as no data were available), and one withdrew due to side-effects of fatigue and shortness of breath (Supp Figure 1).
 All eligible patients were randomized to intervention or placebo and then followed up at one month and three months after the infusion.